 DataCurate helps make metadata work for publishers and other content providers.
-Our services focus on the intersection between product metadata and discovery.
+We publish books, create training materials, conduct workshops, and provide consulting on metadata creation and distribution.
+Our publications and services focus on the intersection between product metadata and discovery.

 Creating and distributing powerful product information (metadata) is essential to standing out in a crowded marketplace.
 The amount of available content – books, music, games, movies, video – continues to grow at an astounding rate.
 The virtual marketplace is flooded with metadata about both physical and digital content.

 We work with you to identify and implement the best ways to create and manage metadata that works to support effective marketing, user discovery and engagement, sales, and business intelligence.

 Publishers — Booksellers — Authors — Libraries — Wholesalers — Distributors — Data aggregators

 Good metadata is the single most important element in creating discovery and marketing strategies designed to connect people with content that matters to them.

 DataCurate customers are publishers (including self-publishers), retailers, libraries, data and information providers, and other organizations that want to leverage metadata for marketing, discovery, and sales.